Drugs seized, 7 arrested in Assam's Dhubri | Headlines

 Drugs seized, 7 arrested in Assam's Dhubri

-Drugs worth several lakhs have been seized and seven suspected peddlers, including two women, arrested in this connection in Assam's Dhubri district, police said on Sunday.
+Drugs worth several lakh rupees have been seized and seven suspected peddlers, including two women, arrested in Assam's Dhubri district, police said on Sunday.
 The seizures and arrests were made during raids in Dhubri, Bilashipara, Gauripur and Chagolia towns on Saturday, a senior police officer said.

 A car, a motorbike and several sharp weapons were also seized, he said.
 Acting on a tip-off, a police team nabbed two persons with 1,800 Yaba tablets in Chagolia along the Assam-West Bengal border, district Superintendent of Police (Headquarters), Trinayan Bhuyan, said.